 - a) Players of Tag Rugby must be encouraged to stay on their feet, with the ball in hand.
 If the ball goes to ground, players can pick it up, run and pass but they must not dive to the floor to recover the ball. - b) If the ball is passed other than forward and goes to ground, play will continue and either team may pick up the ball.
-If the passed ball rolls into touch a free pass will be taken from the touchline by the opponents of the team who the ball touched last.

-- i.
-If the ball is passed or knocked forward (other than as set out in (d)(ii) below), a free pass is awarded to the non-offending team unless advantage occurs to the non-offending team. - ii.
-Where the ball is on the ground over the goal line: - If a team drop the ball over their own goal line, and their opponents fall on it or touch it down a try shall be awarded.
+If the passed ball rolls into touch a free pass will be taken from the touchline by the opponents of the team who the ball touched last. - c) i.
+If the ball is passed forward, a free pass is awarded to the non-offending team unless advantage occurs to the non-offending team. - ii.
+If the ball is accidentally knocked forwards towards the opponents' dead ball line this does not constitute an infringement and play can continue. - iii.
+If the player falls to the ground with the ball then a free pass will be awarded to the non-offending team.